 If your gums start to recede this can cause sensitivity in parts of the tooth not covered by the cap.
 It’s therefore important to minimise the risk of gum disease by having your teeth regularly cleaned by a hygienist.

 In the case of PFM caps, if the gum recedes to below where the ceramic coating was applied, the metal will start to appear, resulting in a visible line right at the gum line.
+Depending on where the crown is, you may or may not consider having it replaced at this point.

 If your crown chips or comes off completely, contact your dentist immediately so they can assess the damage.
 Chips can be temporarily filled with composite resin but the only permanent solution is to replace the entire crown.
 It’s possible to re-cement a crown that has come off providing there is no damage to it.